 Students have the right to understand the financial aid process, so questions are always welcome.
 Please contact us at 210-434-6711, ext.
 2299 or feel free to visit our office.
-The Office of Financial Aid is located in the Walter Student Service Center.
-Room 105.
+The Financial Aid Office is located in the Walter Student Service Center, Room 105.